johnwcowan/r7rs-work/RestartsCowan.md

 `(with-restarter `*restarters thunk*`)`

-Establishes *restarters*, which may be a single restarter or a list, as ambient restarters.
+Establishes *restarters*, which may be a single restarter, a list of restarters, or a SRFI 222 compound object, as ambient restarters.
 It is an error if any of the restarters have the same tag.
 Then `with-restarter` invokes *thunk* with no arguments, after which the restarters are disestablished and `with-restarter` returns whatever *thunk* returns.